h365chen/socassess/docs/src/unit_testing_framework.md

 ## pytest

-I'm sure there are more things to discuss if the complexity of the assessment code is high, but here are several essential concepts about pytest that allowed me to write my assessment code efficiently.
+I'm sure there are more things to discuss when the complexity of the assessment code goes up, but here are several essential concepts about pytest that allowed me to write my assessment code efficiently.
 In particular, they are _test discovery_, _fixture_, _fixture scope_, _teardown/cleanup_, and _overriding fixtures_.